 Home staging professionals appreciate the value of a well-placed picture.
 How and where you hang your photos and paintings can make or break your decor.
 Whether you are a designer, home staging expert, or simply love to decorate your space, knowing the trick to hanging pictures can make it a whole lot more fun.

-When deciding how many and which paintings and photos to hang, its important to consider the size of the wall.
-On a small wall, too many pictures can look cluttered (a home staging don’t).
+When deciding how many and which paintings and photos to hang, it’s important to consider the size of the wall.
+On a small wall, too many pictures can look cluttered (a home staging “don’t”).
 Conversely, a small picture on a large wall can look silly and incomplete.
-If you have a large space to fill, but only have smaller piece of art, try arranging the pictures in groups to give the illusion of a larger piece of artwork.
+If you have a large space to fill but only have smaller pieces of art, try arranging the pictures in groups to give the illusion of a larger piece of artwork.

 Gallery Wall 101

 One of the best tips for hanging pictures in groups is to create a gallery wall.
 Although the name sounds fancy, the concept isn’t difficult or too strictly defined.
 A gallery wall is simply an assortment of various pictures and items hung together to create a cohesive unit.
 A gallery wall can consist of any variety of photographs, artwork, illustrations, or other objects.
 When used for home staging, its main purpose is to add warmth to a blank wall or lifeless room.

 When hanging your gallery wall, select art that works well together visually, taking into consideration color, style, and theme.
 There are no hard and fast rules about this, but hanging a brightly colored sports photograph next to a pastel still life would almost certainly create a sense of discord.
 If you prefer to keep your artwork eclectic, then opt for cohesion by placing your pieces in matching frames, or choose mats that are the same color and style.